-Ann Vezina has served as a member of the board of directors of TD SYNNEX (NYSE: SNX) since February 2017 and became the Lead Independent Director in September 2021.
-From July 2013 to August 2015, Ms. Vezina served as Corporate Vice President, Human Resources for Xerox Business Services, LLC.
-From February 2010 to July 2013, she was Corporate Vice President and Chief Operations Officer for Xerox Business Services, LLC.
+Ann Vezina has served as a member of the board of directors of TD SYNNEX (NYSE: SNX) since February 2017, the Lead Independent Director since September 2021 and the Chair of the Board since September 2023.
+From July 2013 to August 2015, Ms. Vezina served as Corporate Vice President, Human Resources for Xerox Business Services, LLC ("Xerox").
+From February 2010 to July 2013, she was Corporate Vice President and Chief Operations Officer for Xerox.
 Previously, she served as Executive Vice President and Group President, Commercial Solutions for Affiliated Computer Services, Inc. ("ACS") before the acquisition of ACS by Xerox Corporation in 2010.
 Ms. Vezina began her career with Electronic Data Systems.
 Ms. Vezina holds a Bachelor of Science in business administration from Central Michigan University.